-We want all our staff to strike a balance between work and their life outside work.
-We can offer a range of flexible working options which are designed to suit different circumstances and priorities.
+We want our staff to strike a balance between work and their life outside work.
+You can request flexible working – we offer a range of options which are designed to suit different circumstances and priorities.

 Types of flexible working

-You work less than full-time hours over five days, or on agreed ‘fixed’ days of the week.
+You work less than full-time hours, either over five days or on agreed ‘fixed’ days of the week.

 Temporarily reduced working hours